acampove/rx_run3/README.md

 - Find which samples exist and for which triggers
 - Assign a number of jobs for each of these samples, based on the number of entries

 Some samples, with too few entries, will be skipped altogether.
+This is expected to take time, given that, in order to calculate the number of events, each file needs to be opened.